malvesbertoni/covid19-tracker/README.md

 # COVID-19 Tracker
-This app keeps track of the COVID-19 status worldwide.
+This app keeps track of the COVID-19 worldwide status.

 It fetches an [API](https://covid19.mathdro.id/api) and displays the received information as charts.

-There's a global chart, that shows how the virus progressed through the days.
+It presents a global chart, that shows how the virus has progressed through the days.

 The user can also select a specific country to observe its current situation.